IBM/CodeEngine/thumbnail/README.md

 ```
 <!-- ibmcloud cos objects --bucket $BUCKET | grep dog > /dev/null 2>&1 -->

-Of course, you can still upload images from the webapp too if you're like.
+Of course, you can still upload images from the webapp too if you'd like.
 Either way, the `eventer` application will receive the event from COS and
 process the image.

 You can use the "Clear bucket" button on the webapp if you'd like to erase
 the contents of the bucket.

+### Cleaning up

 And with that we can now erase all of the objects we created.